MacsiDigital/laravel-uuid/README.md

 });
 ```

-Thats it! unless we use a different column name to uuid for the uuid field, then do thisdd teh following method
+Thats it! unless we use a different column name for the uuid field, then we add the following method

 ``` php
 	 public function uuidColumn(): string